thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 This document acts as a guide to implementors of the THORChain/Ethereum Bifrost to allow for Ethereum and ERC-20 tokens to move between THORChain and Ethereum.

-## Related Reading
+### Related Reading
 This spec is heavily based on the Cosmos Peggy project spec (https://github.com/cosmos/peggy/blob/master/spec/readme.md) and new Cosmos oracle module (https://github.com/cosmos/cosmos-sdk/blob/master/examples/democoin/x/oracle/README.md).
 Make sure to read and understand both of those first.

 Code from those projects will be relevant too, but the license has not yet been confirmed for Peggy (see https://github.com/cosmos/peggy/issues/44).
 The Solidity Ethereum smart contract code looks fairly usable, but may require some adaptation and additions.
 The Peggy Go code is mostly boilerplate and not really useful.
 The Rust witness code should probably not be used.
 The Cosmos oracle module looks usable, but may require some adaptation and additions.

-The spec is written under the assumption that the LICENCE for Peggy will be Apache 2.0, like the Cosmos SDK, or that all code can be easily used.
-The project has not been completed nor updated in the last few months.
-I suggest contacting the Peggy team and possibly even considering asking for a grant to do the work of getting it completed.

-## Relation to main Bifrost paper
-The main Bifrost paper describes a more complex and possibly more secure system with a custom `m of n` validator signatures required, support for a changing validator set, random reshuffling and VRFs, SPV proofs and gossip-layer communication.
-The spec is constrained to a very simple MVP that can be used for a Testnet and get real users running and playing with it asap, and does not include any of those features or security/performance improvements.
+## Design Principles
+To ensure the Bifrost Protocol is widely extensible to most other blockchains, the following are the principles that are adhered to:

+1) The protocol is assymetrically complex to THORChain.
+The modules that govern bridge logic and security are implementated on the THORChain side.
+All that is required on the blockchain side is an ability to process multi-signatures (bitcoin, monero) or multi-signature emulatations (ethereum).
+Sponsoring, registering and maintaining a bridge is all completed from THORChain modules.
+This reduces technical burden and allows bridges to scale to many blockchains.

+2) The protocol is opt-in.
+Validators on THORChain opt-in to maintain bridges based on economic incentives only.
+This minimises risk to validators who may or may not want to support bridges from jurisdictional pressure, as well as ensuring the bridges are scalable across many blockchains.

+3) Bridges have observable security.
+Continuous liquidity pools allow asset pricing on THORChain which enables validators to preserve security thresholds on each bridge.
+Bridges with weak security are corrected by diluting the value of escrowed assets across more bridges.

+>For this Ethereum spec, we do not treat the process for nominating a new blockchain to be bridged (will require robust on-chain goverance), so we require that the bridge is already instantiated with the starting signature set in the deployed multi-signature.

 ## Overview
 The Bifrost MVP will add functionality to THORChain that allows the movement of Ether and ERC20 from Ethereum to THORChain and back, where they are represented as ERC20 tokens.
 It will not support movement of RUNE or THORChain native tokens to Ethereum.

 The MVP is split into four components:
- - the Ethereum smart contract for sending tokens into the Bifrost from Ethereum
+ - the Ethereum smart contract for sending tokens into the Bifrost from Ethereum `ethBridge`
- - the current THORChain Full Node and Validator, with additional bifrost and oracle modules
+ - the current THORChain Full Node and Validator `thorchaind`, with additional bifrost `tcBrifrost` and oracle modules `tcOracle`
- - a signer process, that detects Bifrost requests to send to Ethereum, and signs them appropriately for Ethereum
+ - a signer process, that detects Bifrost requests to send to Ethereum, and signs them appropriately for Ethereum `tcSigner`
- - a relayer process, that detects transactions to relay between THORChain and Ethereum
+ - a relayer process, that detects transactions to relay between THORChain and Ethereum `tcRelayer`

-Each node should run the relayer and signer process along with their THORChain process, which will watch both THORChain (through a local endpoint/socket) and Ethereum to trigger relaying.
-For the initial MVP, we can just use Infura for watching for and submitting transactions on Ethereum, but a short term priority thereafter will be to set up our own Ethereum full nodes.
+Each validator should run the relayer and signer process along with their THORChain process, which will watch both THORChain (through a local endpoint/socket) and Ethereum to trigger relaying.
+Validators can elect to run full or remote nodes (such as through infura) and is a optimisation decision only.

+### Prerequisites

+1) At least 4 validators running all processes
+2) All validators have a hot wallet with ether to pay for gas, and have logged their public addresses

+### Instantiating a Bridge

+1) A sponsoring validator "sponsor" proposes a new bridge to ethereum, by deploying the factory `ethBridge` contract.
+2) Once deployed, the sponsor adds the `ethBridge` contract address in the `tcBridgeRegistry` module.
+3) Opt-in validators nominate their public ethereum addresses in the `tcBridgeRegistry` module.
+4) Once the minimum quorum number `n + 1` is reached, the sponsor adds `n` validators as signatories to the `ethBridge` contract.

-## Process Flow
+## User Experience Flow

-Here's an example of the flow of an asset transfer of Ether or an ERC20 token from the Ethereum blockchain to THORChain:

 1. Alice sends a transaction with 10 Ether and a destination address to the Ethereum smart contract.
 The destination address is Alice's on THORChain.